Prof. Ted Gordon

 Ph.D., Socio-Cultural Anthropology, University of California, Riverside

 B.A.
 Anthropology with Honors, Muhlenberg College (Allentown, PA)

 His first book, Cahuilla Nation Activism and the Tribal Casino Movement (University of Nevada Press, 2018) investigates American Indian activism and its impacts on public policy and perceptions.
-He works with the Cahuilla nations who are indigenous to inland Southern California.
+It focuses on his research with the Cahuilla nations who are indigenous to inland Southern California.
 The Cahuilla have a long tradition of challenging unjust colonial policies.
 One of the Cahuilla nations opened the poker club that sparked a precedent-setting Supreme Court decision.
 This decision (California v Cabazon) accelerated the tribal casino movement into a $30 billion industry.
 Cahuilla Nation Activism and the Tribal Casino Movement explores the impacts of this industry and the strategies Cahuilla nations use to strengthen their self-determination.
-He is currently working on a book manuscript on his research.

 Office: Richarda N27, CSB

 Email: [email protected]